LartTyler/MHWDB-API/README.md

 - Memcached
 - MySQL 5.7 or higher OR MariaDB 10.2 or higher

-After ensuring that the above packages are available, copy the `.env.dist` file to `.env` and modify it to your machine's configuration.
+After ensuring that the above packages are available, copy the `.env.dist` file to `.env` and modify it to match your machine's configuration.
 Once you've done that, run the following commands to install the project requirements and start the web server.